apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 KVM configuration complete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the sake of completeness you should check if KVM is running OK on your machine (you should see kvm_intel or kvm_amd shown as loaded):
+For the sake of completeness, you should check if KVM is running OK on your machine (you should see kvm_intel or kvm_amd modules shown as loaded):

    .. parsed-literal::